treyhakanson/m3/README.md

 3. `/boxscores`: Boxscores from every regular season (and conference tournament) game played by each of the tournament teams
 4. `/misc-data`: Some additional miscellaneous data files I found on SR CBB I thought were worth including

+Not that some rosters are unavailable for lower-tier teams (from schedules, the roster's of all teams in the tournament are available).

 ## Setup

 To run the crawler, perform the following: